-During Jesus ministry the attitude of the Jewish people and their leaders had become extremely exclusive, in other words Jewish society was pretty "High School."
+During the time of our Lord's ministry on earth, the attitude of the Jewish people and their leaders had become extremely exclusive, in other words it was pretty "High School."

 At the center of Jewish society were the religious leaders, those who were really righteous, those who kept the purity laws of the temple and didn't associate with those who were unclean.